PKP class EN57: Rebuilds and refurbishments

-Exterior and interior (2006–2018)
+Exterior and interior (2006–2018; 2023– )

-Between 2006 and 2018, many extensive EN57 rebuilds were undertaken in which the driver's cab exteriors and headlights/taillights were replaced into new designs, extending their lifespans by 15–20 years.
+Between 2006 and 2018, many extensive EN57 rebuilds were undertaken in which the driver's cab exteriors and headlights/taillights were replaced with new designs, among numerous other improvements, reusing only their underframes and bogies.
+This allowed to extend their lifespans by 15–20 years.
 These rebuilt trains are typically nicknamed "turbokibel" (lit. "turbocrapper").

-SPOT and EN57-20XX
+SPOT/EN57-20XX

-In 2006, ZNTK "Mińsk Mazowiecki", Pesa Bydgoszcz and Newag Nowy Sącz begin rebuilding 75 EN57 EMUs under the SPOT programme, financed by European Union funds.
-The appearance of the end walls, cab driver and interior was changed.
+In 2006, ZNTK "Mińsk Mazowiecki", Pesa Bydgoszcz and Newag Nowy Sącz begin rebuilding 75 EN57 units under the SPOT programme, financed by European Union funds.
+The modernised units feature updated end walls, driver's cabs, and interiors, as well as accessibility improvements such as elevators for wheelchair users and enlarged toilets.
 The separate service compartments were removed by connecting them with entrance hallways.
-The modernised EMU was adapted to the needs of disabled people through the installation of elevators for wheelchairs and bigger toilets.
-EMUs after modernisation had also installed alarms and 16 cameras.
+These units after SPOT programme rebuild had also received alarms and 16 cameras.
 The original spinning transformer was replaced by an electronic transformer supplying 110 V DC, 230 V AC and 24 V DC power.
 These trainsets were given the numbering range 2001–2075, which was later changed to 2004–2078.

+All SPOT rebuilt units will undergo another refurbishment conducted by ZNTK "Mińsk Mazowiecki" starting from 2023, to add on-board toilets in a closed system, air-conditioning in the passenger and driver cabs and CCTV cameras.